laelabaugh/corporate-esg-risk-analysis/README.md

 ## Project Background and Overview

-Environmental, Social and Governance investing has become a key framework for evaluating corporate sustainability and ethical impact.
-ESG criteria help investors to screen companies based on their environmental practices, social responsibility, and corporate governance standards.
+Environmental, Social and Governance investing has become an essential framework for assessing sustainability and ethical impact in the corporate world.
+ESG criteria help investors to evaluate companies based on their social responsibility and corporate governance standards.

 This project analyzes ESG Risk Ratings for 162 S&P 500 companies across 11 sectors.
 The data comes from Sustainalytics, an ESG research and ratings provider.
-The dataset captures ESG risk assessments measuring a company's unmanaged ESG risk exposure at one single point in time.
+The dataset captures ESG risk assessments measuring a company's ESG risk exposure at one single point in time.

 *This project was conducted in October 2025 and later uploaded to GitHub in December 2025.*

 ### Key business questions addressed:

-- **Sector Risk Analysis:** Which sectors have the highest ESG risk, and what causes that risk?
+- **Sector Risk:** Which sectors have the highest ESG risk, and what causes that risk?
-- **Environmental Leadership:** Which sectors and companies are the best and worst-performing environmentally?
+- **Environmental Performance Ranking:** Which sectors and companies are the best and worst-performing environmentally?
 - **Controversy Assessment:** How do negative controversy incidents relate to overall ESG risk?
 - **Risk Distribution:** What percentage of S&P 500 companies fall into each risk category?
-- **Anomaly Detection:** Are there companies with high number of controversy incidents but misleadingly low ESG risk scores?
+- **Anomalies:** Are there companies with high number of controversy incidents but misleadingly low ESG risk scores?

 ### Dataset Information